Careers

 Duties and Responsibilities:

-1. Complete the asynchronous CI orientation learning modules as require and attend the in-person Faculty-led CI orientation for NUR373.
+- Complete the asynchronous CI orientation learning modules as required and attend the in-person Faculty-led CI orientation for NUR460.

-4. Prepare patient assignments prior to students' arrival on the nursing unit, reflective of the students' level of expertise and clinical practice expectations.
+- Prepare patient assignments prior to students' arrival on the nursing unit, reflective of the students' level of expertise.

-6. Assist with and assess the students' preparation for their clinical activities with attention to integration of nursing, pathophysiological, pharmacologic and therapeutic concepts.
+- Assist with and assess the students' preparation for their clinical activities with attention to integration of nursing, pathophysiological, pharmacologic, and therapeutic concepts.

-7. Encourage an inquiring, theory and evidence-informed approach to nursing practice.
+- Encourage an inquiring, theory, and evidence-based approach to nursing practice.

-9. Facilitate interprofessional communication among students and all members of the health care team.
+- Facilitate interprofessional and intraprofessional communication among students and all members of the health care team.

-11. Collaborate with nursing staff in gaining assistance and access to learning experiences for the students.
+- Collaborate with nursing staff and other health care providers in gaining assistance and access to learning experiences for the students.

-12. Foster reflection and critical discussion about clinical learning among students during post conferences.
+- Foster reflection and discussion about clinical learning among students during post clinical conferences

-13. Provide students with ongoing verbal feedback about their progress with meeting the clinical practice expectations for the course.
+- Provide students with ongoing verbal feedback about their progress meeting the clinical practice expectations for the course.

-14. Complete and submit an online written final clinical evaluation of each student that highlights students’ learning and progress with meeting the clinical practice expectations for the clinical placement.
+- Provide written midterm and online written final clinical evaluations of each student that highlights their learning and progress with meeting the clinical practice expectations for the clinical placement.

 Qualifications:

-2. Minimum of 2-3 years of current and relevant clinical experience (pediatric acute care nursing).
+- Minimum of 2-3 years of current and relevant clinical experience (adult acute care nursing)

-5. Previous experience in clinical teaching as a CI or as a preceptor will be considered an asset.
+- Previous experience in clinical instructing or as a preceptor is an asset.

 Note to Graduate Students: